-[0128] In any of the aspects or embodiments of the disclosure, it is contemplated that a therapeutic agent is delivered with a nanoconjugate.
+[0124] In any of the aspects or embodiments of the disclosure, it is contemplated that a therapeutic agent is delivered with a nanoconjugate.
 Such delivery can be, in various embodiments, facilitated by associating the therapeutic agent with a nanoconjugate, or delivery can be facilitated by co-administering the therapeutic agent with a nanoconjugate.
-Methods for associating a therapeutic agent to a nanoconjugate are known in the art and described, for example and without limitation, in International Patent Application Number PCT/US2010/055018, which is incorporated by reference herein in its entirety.
+Methods for associating a therapeutic agent to a nanoconjugate are known in the art and described, for example and without limitation, in International Patent Application Number PCT/US2010/055018.
 In some embodiments, the therapeutic agent is a neurotrophic factor.